soudev/knowledge.mine/stuff/frontend.javascript.executor_tarefas.md

 * [Managing Bower Components with Grunt | Flippin Awesome](http://flippinawesome.org/2014/01/27/managing-bower-components-with-grunt/)

 * [[GitHub] bevacqua / buildfirst / ch04 / 07_aws-deployments](https://github.com/bevacqua/buildfirst/tree/master/ch04/07_aws-deployments) - Walkthrough: Deploying to Amazon EC2 with Grunt

+* [Setup Grunt on Jenkins | sideroad](http://sideroad.secret.jp/articles/grunt-on-jenkins/) - Grunt is suitable for building JavaScript project as concat, minify, jshint and unit test.
+Jenkins is suitable for CI as using SCM polling, scheduler.
+I think these tools makes our development faster.
+This is sample of front-end javascript project and building with Grunt on Jenkins.

+  * [[GitHub] sideroad / sample-jenkins-grunt](https://github.com/sideroad/sample-jenkins-grunt) - Sample project of build with Grunt on Jenkins

 ##### Testes